deoxicit/Prism/README.md

 ## Overview

-The Article NFT Project allows users to tokenize digital articles as NFTs, creating a verifiable chain of ownership and provenance for written content.
+The [PRISM]("https://github.com/deoxicit/Prism") allows users to tokenize digital articles as NFTs, creating a verifiable chain of ownership and provenance for written content.
 This system enables content creators to monetize their work, readers to support authors directly, and a transparent ecosystem for digital publishing.

 ## Features